vuejs/rfcs/active-rfcs/0000-router-use-loader.md

         return new NavigationResult({ name: 'not-found', params: { pathMatch:  } }
         )
       } else {
-        throw error // same result as new NavigationResult(error) }
+        throw error // aborts the vue router navigation }
     }
   }
 )
 ```

-`new NavigationResult()` accepts anything that [can be returned in a navigation guard](https://router.vuejs.org/guide/advanced/navigation-guards.html#global-before-guards).
+`new NavigationResult()` accepts as its only constructor argument, anything that [can be returned in a navigation guard](https://router.vuejs.org/guide/advanced/navigation-guards.html#global-before-guards).

 Some alternatives:

 - `createNavigationResult()`: too verbose
 - `NavigationResult()` (no `new`): `NavigationResult` is not a primitive so it should use `new`

+The only difference between throwing an error and returning a `NavigationResult` of an error is that the latter will still trigger the [`selectNavigationResult()` mentioned right below](#handling-multiple-navigation-results) while a thrown error will always take the priority.

 ### Handling multiple navigation results